ktomanelli/Technicode.io/src/posts/2020-11-29-making-a-simple-slack-bot/index.md

 Wooo!!
 We have our cat bot meowing!

 At this point, we're pretty much done.
 We've built a simple slack bot that can check to see if it's in a specified channel, join that channel if not, and send messages to that channel.
-You can take this barebones framework and run with it to build some really neat things.
+You can take this bare-bones framework and run with it to build some really neat things.
 For example, let's say I didn't just want a slack bot that would meow when I run it.
 I want a slack bot that, like a real cat, will meow at me randomly throughout the day.

 To do this I would wrap the postMessage in a function called 'meow' and declare a variable called nextMeow and set it to Date.now() + a random amount of time.
 I'd then use a setInterval set to run every 10 minutes or so and check to see if that time stored in nextMeow had passed and if it had, I'd call our meow function and set a new nextMeow time.